intelpro/CBMNet/README.md

 After running this script, gt and result images will be generated inside the ./output directory.

-By evaluating the output images, you can reproduce the same quantitative results reported in our paper.
+By evaluating the output images, you can reproduce the same quantitative results reported in the paper.

 ## 🚀 Train model on BSERGB Dataset